tsgates/arch-wiki-markdown/wiki/Acer_Aspire_5742.md

 Wired Ethernet
 --------------

+If you are running into problems to get ethernet working on install you will have to reload tg3 module.

+     modprobe -r tg3

+     modprobe tg3

+     dhcpcd <name of your ethernet interface>

  If you have problems with the Ethernet card, you'll have to load the modules broadcom then tg3.
 Add to the end of /etc/modprobe.d/modprobe.conf: